redhat-cop/monitoring/playbooks/infra-prometheus/README.md

 add-targets.yml - This playbook iterates over inventory groups and creates target definitions.

+add-openshift.yml - This playbook combines the add-targets and configure-grafana-datasources to add Openshift environment to monitoring.
+The alertmanager.yaml is templated and created in files/ directory.
+The has to be applied on alertmanager-main secret in Openshift in order to configure the notification receivers.

 ## monitoring targets

 setup-bind-exporter.yml - Deploys bind exporter.
 This exporter runs on name server (bind).